tessmonical/ao3-bookmark-getter/readme.md

 On Mac, type `pip3 install requests ` to install it.
 Wait a second or two for it to finish.

-On Windows, type `py -m pip install requests` to install it.
+On Windows, type `python pip install requests` to install it.
 Wait a second or two for it to finish.

 ### Install SSL certificates